togakangaroo/curriculum/units/9-jquery/lessons/1-jquery/README.md

 ##### Starter template

-Copy and code below and paste it into your own JavaScript file (``project.js`` if you are continuing from above):
+Copy the code below and paste it into your own JavaScript file (``project.js`` if you are continuing from above):

 ```
 $( document ).ready(function()